How to start a fishing lure business: your first cast

 Main topics

-Begin by researching your niche.
+Validation takes one or two weekends: visit three local tackle shops, compare five Etsy competitors, and confirm a gap your designs can fill.
+Research your niche before you buy a single mold.
 Visit local bait and tackle shops to see what sells and what is missing.
-You can also browse online fishing forums like BassResource to understand what anglers are actively discussing and looking for in a lure.
+Browse online fishing forums like BassResource to understand what anglers are actively discussing and looking for in a lure.

 Next, analyze your competition.
 Look at sellers on marketplaces like Etsy and Tackle Warehouse.
 Note their lure designs, pricing strategies, and how they photograph their products.
 This helps you find a gap in the market for your unique designs.